-Apart from science, I have a deep love for art, particularly works that blend the two.
-I enjoy looking drawings by early scientists that capture the natural world.
-These drawings fuel my creativity and make me reflect on their ways of thinking.
-I also love how artists throughout history have portrayed ancient medicine and pharmacy, telling us fascinating stories.
+Apart from science, I have a deep love for art, especially pieces that bridge art and science.
+I enjoy exploring drawings by early scientists that capture the natural world, which inspire my creativity and offer insight into their ways of thinking.
+I am fascinated, too, by how artists throughout history have depicted ancient medicine and pharmacy, revealing captivating stories.
 Below are some of my favorite works!

 [Picture]